 Motorcycle exhibition

-Radolfzell – the hometown of the racing and touring motorcycle manufacturer Champion.
+Radolfzell – the hometown of Champion, the manufacturer of racing and touring motorcycles.

-The company existed between 1926 and 1933 and probably built 50 of these racing and touring machines in the workshop of the Radolfzell tractor builder Julius Maier in Löwengasse.
+The company existed between 1926 and 1933 and likely built 50 of these racing and touring motorcycles in the workshop of the Radolfzell tractor manufacturer Julius Maier on Löwengasse.

-The only example of the Champion racing motorcycle brand that still exists today belongs to Manfred Schiller from Radolfzell and is located in the Meßkirch Oldtimer Museum, where 30 motorcycles are exhibited in their original condition.
+The only surviving example of the Champion racing motorcycle brand belongs to Manfred Schiller from Radolfzell and is located in the Meßkirch Oldtimer Museum, which displays 30 motorcycles in original condition.

-The racing motorcycle, built in 1926, has a British Villiers “TT-Super-Sports” engine with 172 cubic centimeters, was never registered for road traffic and showed its skills, among other things, at the Schienerberg races, which still existed in the past.
+This racing motorcycle, built in 1926, has a British Villiers "TT-Super-Sports" engine with a displacement of 172 cc.
+It was never street legal and demonstrated its capabilities at events such as the Schienerberg races, which were held in earlier times.

 Historical background